Ancient glass trade: Mesopotamia and Eastern Mediterranean during the Late Bronze Age

 The evidence then points to two regions that were making and exchanging glass.
 It seems logical to believe that at an initial stage it was glass objects, as opposed to raw glass, that were exchanged.
-The major element composition of glass finds from Mesopotamia and Egypt is indistinguishable with as much variation found within a specific assemblage than between different sites.
+The major element composition of glass finds from Mesopotamia and Egypt is indistinguishable, with as much variation found within a specific assemblage as between different sites.
 This is indicative of the same recipe being used in both regions.
-As analytical techniques develop the presence of trace elements can be more accurately determined and it has been found that glass is compositionally identical within each region, but it is possible to discriminate between them.
-This could be a huge step in uncovering trade patterns, however at present no Egyptian glass has been found in Mesopotamia, nor have any Mesopotamian glasses been found in Egypt.
+As analytical techniques develop the presence of trace elements can be more accurately determined, and it has been found that glass is compositionally identical within each region, but it is possible to discriminate between them.
+This could allow us to uncover trade patterns; however, at present no Egyptian glass has been found in Mesopotamia, nor has any Mesopotamian glass been found in Egypt.

 Across the sea, Mycenaean glass beads were found to have been made with glass from both regions.
 The fact that the beads are stylistically Mycenaean would imply an import of raw glass.
 Archaeological evidence for this trade comes from the Uluburun shipwreck, dated to the late 14th century BC.
 Part of its cargo consisted of the earliest known intact glass ingots: about 175 ingots of cylindrical shape, in blue shades from lavender to turquoise, as well as uncolored ones.
-Some ingots chemically match the glass found in the Egyptian production sites, and more specifically, they match by shape the melting crucibles found at Amarna.
+Some ingots chemically match the glass found in the Egyptian production sites; specifically, they match by shape the melting crucibles found at Amarna.